DISTRHO/Cardinal/README.md

 This variant provides 8 audio inputs and outputs and 10 CV inputs and outputs.

-NOTE: Due to VST2 format not supporting CV ports, this variant is not available for VST2.
+NOTE: Due to AU and VST2 formats not supporting CV ports, this variant is not available for those formats.

 ### Synth